Beginner's Guide to Linkers

 they exist for the lifetime of the program, even though they're only

-visible inside a single function
+visible inside a single functionstatic

-static global variables also count as global variables,
+global variables also count as global variables,

 even though they can only be accessed by the functions in the

-particular file where they were defined
+particular file where they were definedstatic

 also worth pointing out that making a function static just